 It is a structure found in the back of the brain, below the occipital and temporal lobes of the cerebral cortex.

-This organ contains more than 50% of the total number of neurons, although it represents approximately 10% of the total volume of the brain.
+This organ contains more than 50% of the total number of neurons, although it represents approximately 10% of the brain’s total volume.

 The cerebellum is one of the most identifiable parts of the brain due to its unique shape and location.
-It is extremely important to be able to perform voluntary daily tasks such as walking and writing.
-It is also essential to stay balanced and upright.
+It is essential to perform voluntary daily tasks such as walking and writing.
+It is also necessary to stay balanced and upright.

-The surface of the cerebellum is bent and divided into two hemispheres, although in this case another central protuberance appears, the vermis.
-The gray matter is on the outside and the white matter on the inside and has the shape of a tree.
+The surface of the cerebellum is bent and divided into two hemispheres, although in this case, another central protuberance appears, the vermis.
+The gray matter is on the outside, and the white point is on the inside and has the shape of a tree.

 Functions of the cerebellum

-The motor commands do not start in the cerebellum; rather, the cerebellum modifies the motor commands of the descending paths to make the movements more adaptable and accurate.
+The motor commands do not start in the cerebellum; instead, the cerebellum modifies the motor commands of the descending paths to make the movements more adaptable and accurate.

 The main functions associated with the cerebellum are:

-Maintenance of balance and posture : The cerebellum is important to make postural adjustments to maintain balance.
+Maintenance of balance and posture: The cerebellum is essential to make postural adjustments to maintain balance.

-A major function of the cerebellum is to coordinate the time and strength of these different muscle groups to produce fluid limbs or body movements.
+A significant function of the cerebellum is to coordinate the time and strength of these different muscle groups to produce fluid limbs or body movements.

-Motor learning: The cerebellum is important for motor learning.
-It plays an important role in adapting and adjusting the motor programs to perform precise movements through trial and error (for example, learning to hit a baseball).
+Motor learning: The cerebellum is essential for motor learning.
+It plays a vital role in adapting and adjusting the motor programs to perform precise movements through trial and error (for example, learning to hit a baseball).

-Cognitive functions: Although the cerebellum is better understood in terms of its contributions to motor control, it is also involved in certain cognitive functions, such as language.
+Cognitive functions: Although the cerebellum is better understood in its contributions to motor control, it also involves certain cognitive functions, such as language.